 - Must be paid monthly, even for non-operational partners if they are registered for social insurance.

-- Rates vary depending on tax regime and firm structure.
+- Rates vary depending on the tax regime and firm structure.

 Step 6: Understanding Liability